 - PC 209.5 if the victim is kidnapped during a carjacking

 All of these penal codes deal with the same basic act of kidnapping.
 Legally, kidnapping only occurs if an individual:

 - The Transported Person Does Not Want to be Moved

 - The Kidnapper Uses Force or Fear

 To use force or fear, an individual either utilizes physical force against a victim or threatens the victim with physical harm.

 The Penalties for Kidnapping in California

-There are a number of serious penalties associated with a kidnapping conviction in California.
+There are several serious penalties associated with a kidnapping conviction in California.
 A conviction under PC 207 – or a conviction for “simple” kidnapping – may lead to:

 - Prison Time: Up to Eight Years